OpsVerseIO/private-saas/azure/README.md

 ### Prerequisites
 - Download and install the latest Terraform binary from [Terraform Downloads](https://www.terraform.io/downloads).
+- The Azure Resource Group for storing the Terraform state must be created prior to initiating the cluster creation process, and the values in `backend.tf`should be updated accordingly
 - A Storage Account and containers should be created in Azure.
-Update the relevant values in `backend.tf`.
+Also update the relevant values in `backend.tf`.
 - Azure CLI installed and configured.